Keynotes • March 23, 2018

 AUDIENCE: But if I have a transference to the country of China, like you said before, that’s beyond my lifetime, right?
 Someone might bequeath their entire wealth to their government, knowing fully well, “I’m dead.”
 But in some way –

-David Tian, Ph.D.: Yeah, it will live on; that’s immortality.
+David Tien, Ph.D.: Yeah, it will live on; that’s immortality.

 AUDIENCE: But if [INAUDIBLE 00:03:03] supernova, [INAUDIBLE 00:03:03].

-David Tian, Ph.D.: You’re saying you have to think that thing is not eternal, that you actually have a timeline in your mind that is, distinguishes between 200 years and 2,000 years.
+David Tien, Ph.D.: You’re saying you have to think that thing is not eternal, that you actually have a timeline in your mind that is, distinguishes between 200 years and 2,000 years.

 AUDIENCE: Yes, or you come to the realization that no matter what you do your active transference on, it’s not working because everything is perishable.